sugimotot/btsdoc-portal/bbf/user_guide/Readme.md

 ## User Guide

-Chreate your BitShares Account and Wallet
+Create your BitShares Account and Wallet
+- Light wallet or Web wallet?
+- Create your Account
+- Dashboard
+- Login
+- Basic Functions/Settings (often use)

 BitShares Client
 - Choose your Client